Phaka/packer-ubuntu-aws/README.md

  aws-secret-key-id | Text | the access key id aws-secret-access-key | Text | the secret access key

-You also want to configure Jenkins so
+You also want to configure Jenkins so it can clone and build the repo from GitHub.